 Yes, we recommend frying tortillas before you make enchiladas.

 Why?
 Because when you fry tortillas they absorb oil which helps them crisp up in the oven.
 It also allows them to still soak up sauce without soaking up too much sauce that makes enchiladas mushy.

-To store these enchiladas, let them cool completely before placing them in an air tight container.
+To store these enchiladas, let them cool completely before placing them in an air tight container or cover them with aluminum foil.
 Store them in the fridge for up to 5 days.

 If you want to freeze these enchiladas, we recommend baking them first in a freezer safe casserole dish.

 After they are baked, do not top them with the tomato mixture (you will do this after you thaw them and reheat them).

 After you bake the enchiladas, let the cool completely before covering them with tin foil or a freezer safe cover for your casserole dish.
 Freeze them for up to 3 months.

 - Remove the enchiladas from the freezer and preheat the oven to 350ºF.